ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

             name: mariadb-config
     ~~~

-    Pay particular attention to the `ConfigMap` and `Secret` resources declared in the output.
+    Pay particular attention to the `ConfigMap` and `Secret` resources declared in the output:

     - Their names have a hash as a suffix appended to their names.